tobacco harm reduction

 how is harm reduction related to smoking?

 It accepts that the motivation to chemically alter our mood is part of our world and chooses to work to minimize its harmful effects rather than simply condemn or ban the behavior.
-It understands tobacco use is a complex, multifaceted phenomenon that encompasses a continuum of behaviors and acknowledges that some ways of consuming nicotine-containing products are clearly safer than others.
+It understands tobacco use is a complex, multifaceted phenomenon (especially for the LGBTQ community) that encompasses a continuum of behaviors and acknowledges that some ways of consuming nicotine-containing products are clearly safer than others.

 It calls for non-judgmental, non-coercive provision of services and resources to people who use nicotine to assist them in reducing health risks if they choose to do so.
 It ensures that tobacco and nicotine consumers have a legitimate voice in the creation of programs and policies designed to serve them.
 It affirms tobacco users themselves as the primary agents of protecting their health and seeks to empower the people to share information and support each other.
 It recognizes that the reality of poverty, class, racism, social isolation, past trauma, sex-based discrimination, and other social inequalities affect both people’s vulnerability to, and capacity for, effectively dealing with decisions related to tobacco and nicotine use.

 It does not attempt to minimize or ignore the relative risk and potential for harm associated with tobacco use.
 It emphasizes the quality of individual, community life, and well-being–not necessarily nicotine cessation–as the criteria for successful interventions and policies.